 Because it is a highly addictive drug, when people stop taking it withdrawal symptoms often occur, including;

 - intense drug cravings

 In addition, stroke, heart attack, or organ problems such as kidney failure can be the result of overheating and cause of an overdose.
 Chronic users may also suffer irreversible damage to neurons and nerve terminals that causes severe cognitive problems.
 Death can be a result of these powerful effects.
 Long-Term Use Can Cause Permanent Damage.

 - May worsen the progression of HIV/AIDS and its consequences.

 - Anxiety, confusion, paranoia

 It is more addictive than opioids and cocaine because it directly disrupts neurotransmitter systems involved in reward, pleasure, and motivation.

-It also exerts more damage to the brain than other drugs, with an extended period of neural repair needed following detoxification and rehabilitation.
+It also exerts more damage to the brain than other drugs, with an extended period of brain repair needed following detoxification and rehabilitation.

-Heavy abusers may suffer symptoms of psychosis for the rest of their lives, including severe memory loss, halting speech, and attention deficit disorder.
+- Heavy users may suffer symptoms of psychosis for the rest of their lives, including severe memory loss, halting speech, and attention deficit disorder.

-The best way to insure passing a blood or urine drug test is to stop using the drug at least six months before taking the test.
+The best way to ensure passing a blood or urine drug test is to stop using the drug at least six months before taking the test.